-Wrigley’s Spearmint: Brand overview
+Wrigley’s Spearmint: Brand Overview

+Wrigley’s Spearmint is a mint gum whose popularity has not diminished for 130 years.
+The rights belong to Mars Corporation, which absorbed Wrigley in 2008.
+Wrigley’s Spearmint logo is known in Europe, Asia, and the United States.
 The gum business of Wrigley Jr. came about by accident.
 He came to Chicago to sell soap (1891), and as a bonus, he included baking soda with the purchase.
 However, the leavening agent turned out to be more in demand.
-So the businessman abandoned the soap and got into the soda business.
+So, the businessman abandoned the soap and got into the soda business.
 He now used gum as a bonus.
-And when soda started to be bought for gum, it became clear – Wrigley’s future was in chewing gum (1893).
+When soda was bought for gum, it became clear that Wrigley’s future was chewing gum (1893).
 Fifteen years later, Wrigley’s Spearmint was bringing in $1 million in revenue.

 Meaning and History

-Being a born marketer, William placed the logo in magazines, newspapers, and on outdoor posters.
+As a born marketer, William placed the logo in magazines, newspapers, and outdoor posters.
 At first, the public did not want to accept Wrigley’s Spearmint, but the active advertising promotion and the unchanging logo tipped the scales in a positive direction.
 Chewing gum is now incredibly popular, and its green arrow is an example of the successful use of symbols to create a recognizable brand.

 What is Wrigley’s Spearmint?